ericsun153/Where_is_the_next_Outage/README.md

 To train the model, we will use columns that contain characteristics different among each outage, excluding the timestamp and columns directly equal to the postal code column (e.g., U.S._state).
 These columns will provide relevant information for predicting the power outage's location.
 At the time of prediction, we would have access to the features mentioned above for the power outage in question.
 We would not have any future information beyond what is available in the dataset.

 ## Metric for Evaluation
-To evaluate the model's performance, we can use metrics such as accuracy or F1-score.
-However, given that the dataset is likely to have imbalanced classes (as the number of outages in the West Climate region may differ from those outside the region), it would be advisable to use metrics that are more robust to class imbalance, such as F1-score.
+To evaluate the model's performance, we can use metrics such as accuracy or R square.
+However, given that the dataset is likely to have imbalanced classes (as the number of outages in the West Climate region may differ from those outside the region), it would be advisable to use metrics that are more robust to class imbalance, such as R square.

 ## Justification for Metric Choice
-The choice of using F1-score over accuracy is due to the potential class imbalance in the dataset.
+The choice of using R square over accuracy is due to the potential class imbalance in the dataset.
 Accuracy alone may provide misleading results when the classes are imbalanced, as a high accuracy score could be achieved by simply predicting the majority class.
-F1-score, which considers both precision and recall, provides a more balanced evaluation of the model's performance when dealing with imbalanced datasets.
+R square, which considers both precision and recall, provides a more balanced evaluation of the model's performance when dealing with imbalanced datasets.

 ---

 # Baseline Model

 ## Model Description
 The model used in this prediction task is a logistic regression model with one-hot encoding for categorical features.
 The selected features for the model are 'NERC.REGION', 'CAUSE.CATEGORY', and 'OUTAGE.DURATION(mins)'.